Go To The Dentist

 I Can Go To The Dentist!

 Taking your child to the dentist is about more than just keeping their teeth sparkling.
 Research has shown that poor dental/oral hygiene can lead to inflammation and health issues throughout the body.
-While your child might be scared to go to the dentist, it is crucial to help them maintain healthy teeth, and an overall healthy body.

 If we can help our children prepare for what will happen at the dentist’s office, they will be more likely to participate and let the dentist give them a check-up and cleaning.